Last Updated on October 8, 2023

 We continued and turned onto Hill Street where Ken took me into the Dark Horse.
 It is a sandwich and coffee house that appears unassuming from the outside, but inside it is like no other.

 Once outside again, he brought me into the alleyway next door that had murals on the walls depicting day life in the city.
 As we traveled about Belfast on my Black Taxi Tour, we saw many such murals.

 But what Ken wanted to show me, was the Duke of York Tavern around the corner.

 The Duke of York is the sister establishment of the Dark Horse.
 It was destroyed in the early 1970s when the IRA planted a car bomb outside it.

 It was rebuilt (a marvelous job) and today it’s once again a popular and comfortable pub.
 Behind the bar are over 100 varieties of different whiskeys, as well as plenty of wine and beer.

-Ken had taken me to the Duke of York since I had told him I was interested in seeing and learning more about “the troubles” in Northern Ireland.
+Ken took me to the Duke of York since I had told him I was interested in seeing and learning more about “the troubles” in Northern Ireland.
 He continued my education as we drove west toward the famous neighborhoods.

 “From 1969 to 1994, about 15,500 bombs were set off by the IRA in Northern Ireland,” he told me.
 “And as the capital, Belfast got its fair share.
 It was the luck of the draw who lived and who died since bombs were placed indiscriminately.”

 We stopped along the wall that was built by British soldiers to separate the Irish and the British factions.
 Union Jacks and Irish flags were still flying at opposite ends of the street.